klearyire/liftoff-assignments/P2-Project_Outline/README.md

 Those are the easy parts.

+The following is for the future, and most likely well outside of the scope of this class:
 The challenge is that I want to be able to have 2 different users select days, golf courses, and time windows of a few hours.
 If the two users have overlapping choices the app should automatically email them with the pertinent information.